OpenAgenda/oa-public/wiki/README.md

 Each service is subject to errors.
 When these occur, three scenarios arrise:

 1/ The error is not handled by the service.
-In that case, the integrating app catches it through the in-app service 00_errors.
+In that case, the integrating app catches it through the in-app service `errors`.
 The error will be visible in logentries

 2/ The error is handled by the service.
 A service interface can be used to pass on the error to the integrating app: `.onError`, defined at service initialization.
 The in-app errors service exposes a function taking a namespace and the error to log it in the proper place ( logentries ).